Yusuffrih/Boots-Review-MS3/README.md

 ### User Stories
 * As a user of the site, I would like to be able to register my details and create a secure account with a username and password
 * As a user, I would like to be able to write a review of a pair of boots I wore
+* As a user, I would like to be able to update/edit a review that I wrote
 * As a user, I would like to be able to read a review that someone else wrote on a pair of boots
-* As a user, I would like to be able to update/edit a review that I wrote
 * As a user, I would like to be able to delete a review that I wrote on a pair of boots
-* As a user, I would like to be able to see pictures of boots that have been reviewed
 * As a user, I would like to be able to search the database for boot reviews based on makes, categories, reviewer, or Boots name
 * As a user, I would like to be able view, edit, and delete my profile
 * As a user, I would like to be able to view my reviews that I created in a centralised location in my profile page